Scalingo/documentation/_posts/databases/mysql/2000-01-01-workbench.md

 {% assign img_url = "https://cdn.scalingo.com/documentation/mysql-workbench/connection_ssh_tunnel.png" %}
 {% include mdl_img.html %}

+### Configuring SSH

-The "Private key" to provide in the "SSH" tab is your private SSH key you uploaded on your Scalingo profile.
+The "SSH Key File" should target the private key associated to the public key you've added in the "SSH" tab on your Scalingo Profile.

 The "SSH Username" is always `git`.